mnikander/cpp_algorithm/_design.md

 - vector | f(vector)
 - vector | f(scalar)
 - scalar | f(vector)
+- scalar | f(scalar)

 I will NOT support:
-- scalar | f(scalar)

-The latter runs into problems because `operator|` is already defined for many primitive types.
+The latter might run into problems because `operator|` is already defined for many primitive types.
-I would have to disambiguate it somehow, perhaps by difining a scalar _class_ of my own.
+If that happens, I would have to disambiguate it somehow, perhaps by difining a scalar _class_ of my own.
-Who knows what that would do for performance.
-Supporting (scalar, scalar) would also force me to provide expression versions of everything in my functional header,which would be a lot of work.

 # Tensor support
 How do I want to support tensors?
 Some options: